reference·32 min read

 What stuck vs what did not (high-signal)

-• IEEPA tariffs: held invalid by the Supreme Court; CBP ended collection; CBP announced CAPE Phase 1 for eligible IEEPA refunds in ACE beginning April 20, 2026; refunds remain procedural and entry-specific, not automatic.
+• IEEPA tariffs: held invalid by the Supreme Court; CBP ended collection; CBP launched CAPE Phase 1 for eligible IEEPA refunds in ACE beginning April 20, 2026; refunds remain procedural and entry-specific, not automatic.
+CAPE acceptance is not the same thing as payment; monitor ACE reports, Entry Summary Query code 36 / CAPE, ACH/Form 4811 status, netting, offsets, and returned payments.

 • De minimis: still suspended; the IEEPA-based suspension is being challenged separately at the CIT (Detroit Tractor Parts Co. v.
 United States).